jatking03/Information_Systems_Project/README.md

-# Welcome to your 6th project
+# Welcome to your 6th Semester project

 ## Project info